Pattern avoiding permutations and independent sets in graphs: Encoding permutations as weights on a grid

-for the well-known Narayana numbers~\cite[A001263]{oeis} enumerating the permutations avoiding $132$ by their number of left-to-right minima.
-These numbers are usually arranged in a triangle, whose $n$-th row (starting from $0$) contains the number of $132$-avoiding permutations of length $n$ with $k$ left-to-right minima.
+This is the well-known generating function for the Narayana numbers~\cite[A001263]{oeis} enumerating the permutations avoiding $132$ by their number of left-to-right minima.
+These numbers are usually arranged in a triangle, whose $n$-th row (starting from $0$) contains the number of $132$-avoiding permutations of length $n$ with $k$ left-to-right minima (the coefficient of $z^n t^k$).
 The triangle is often called a \emph{Catalan-triangle} since the row sums are Catalan numbers, see Table~\ref{tbl:Narayanatriangle}.

-Setting $x = 1$ in \eqref{eqn:Narayana}, and thus forgetting the information about the left-to-right minima, gives the usual generating function of the Catalan numbers.
+Setting $t = 1$ in \eqref{eqn:Narayana}, and thus forgetting the information about the left-to-right minima, gives the usual generating function of the Catalan numbers.

-Instead of enumerating $\av{132}$ by the number of left-to-right minima we can enumerate them by size of the independent set used to create the permutation. \begin{proposition} The number of permutations avoiding $132$ of length $\ell$ using an independent set of size $k$ is
+Instead of enumerating $\av{132}$ by the number of left-to-right minima we can enumerate them by the size of the independent set in the corresponding core. \begin{proposition} The number of permutations avoiding $132$ of length $\ell$ produced by inflating an independent set of size $k$ is

-where $I(n,k)$ is defined in Theorem~\ref{thm:indep_count_132}. \end{proposition} \begin{proof} The sum is taken over the number of left-to-right minima and the binomial coefficient counts the number of partitions of the remaining points $n - \ell$ into $k$ parts, corresponding to the vertices of the independent set. \end{proof}
+where $I(n,k)$ is defined in Corollary~\ref{cor:indep_count_132}. \end{proposition} \begin{proof} The sum is taken over the number of left-to-right minima and the binomial coefficient counts the number of compositions of the remaining $\ell - n$ points into $k$ non-empty parts, corresponding to the vertices of the independent set. \end{proof}

 The proposition gives a new Catalan triangle, shown in Table~\ref{tbl:Newtriangle}, which has been added to the Online Encyclopedia of Integer Sequences~\cite[A262370]{oeis}.